AtalGupta/DeepLense-Evaluation-Test/README.md

 # GSOC 2024 Evaluation Test - Project Repository

 Welcome to the evaluation test repository for the GSOC 2024 program.
-This repository contains a set of Jupyter Notebooks that serve as tasks for candidates to complete as part of the application process.
+This repository contains a set of Jupyter Notebooks that serve as tasks to complete as part of the application process.

 ## Tasks Overview